drunomics/nuxtjs-drupal-ce/README.md

   - 'info': Log all server requests and errors.
   - 'error': Log only errors.

+- `disableFormHandler`: If set to `true`, the form handler middleware will be disabled.
+Defaults to `false`.

 ## Overriding options with environment variables

 Runtime config values can be overridden with environment variables via `NUXT_PUBLIC_` prefix.
 Supported runtime overrides: